 More about Objective 2.0

-At 24 gigatons per year, more than one-third of the global total, the power sector is the single largest source of carbon emissions.
-We count on electricity for everything from electric lighting to heating our homes and offices to cooking our food.
+At 24 gigatons per year, 40 percent of the global total, the power sector is the single largest source of carbon emissions.
+We count on electricity to light our offices, heat our homes, cook our food.
 We’ll also need it to charge our growing fleet of electric vehicles.

 Electricity is not a source but a carrier of energy.
-As long as electricity is derived from fossil fuels, whatever we electrify will not be emissions-free.
+As long as it is derived from fossil fuels, whatever we electrify will not be emissions-free.
 But electricity doesn’t require combustion.
-It can be created by water pressure, wind, sunlight, and other clean resources.
+It can be generated by water pressure, wind, sunlight, and other clean resources.

 To achieve this objective, the world’s power sector must restrict itself to an annual emissions budget of just 3 gigatons of emissions by 2050.
 That’s nearly 90 percent less than the current level.
 We can get there by achieving the following seven key results.